Whether you are a beginner learning the ropes or a seasoned player honing your skills, choosing the right cricket bat is essential.

 Weight Range: 2lb 1oz to 2lb 3oz

-Our Notes: Size six cricket bats are designed for players aged 11-13 years.
+Our Notes: Junior cricket bat size 6 is designed for players aged 11-13 years.
 This size is a step closer to adult bats, providing the necessary weight and size for teenagers to develop their power-hitting skills.

 Harrow Cricket Bats